thomasfischer-his/pbflookup/README.md

 A map for a testset may contain the following key-value pairs:

 * `name` is a short, human-readable description for just this test set
 * `latitude` and `longitude` are the expected result position for this testset.
 Both values have to be expressed with decimal fractions, i.e. `23.4583` instead of `23° 27' 30"`.
+If a test has multiple coordinates like the "Kulturskolor" example above, coordinates have to be written as an array, i.e. in square brackets, values are separated by commas.
 * `text` is the text in Swedish to be analyzed.
 Regular Swedish text including common punctuation may be provided, but certain character may be problematic.
 For example, as the text is terminated by a double quotation character (`"`), such a character may occur in the text.
 * `svgoutputfilename` is the only optional parameter, providing a filename where a SVG file with a map of Sweden and the result of the analysis shall be written into.
 If the filename ends with `.gz`, the SVG file will get gzip-compressed.